The best free streaming services in 2024

 (Image credit: Tom's Guide)

-Tired of paying a hefty streaming bill?
-The best free streaming services let you watch popular movies and TV shows — without paying a single cent.
-These free streaming services offer both live TV and on-demand content, mostly older and classic titles but also some newer hits and originals.
+The best free streaming services let you watch popular movies and TV shows, often current and recent, without paying a dime.
+These free streaming services have content stores, including both live TV and on-demand content.

-The best streaming services have more than proved their usefulness in entertaining everybody at home.
-But signing up for all of them is just not financially feasible for most people.
+While the best streaming services are undoubtedly some of the most useful additions to your home entertainment arsenal, it's just getting far too expensive to keep up with every single one of them — at some point, it just becomes cable with extra steps.
 That’s where the best free streaming services come in.
 They can provide hours of free TV and movies at no cost.
-You will have to watch ads, but that’s no different than what you get through an expensive cable package.
-Again: They’re free!
+You will have to watch ads, but that’s no different than what you get through an expensive cable package or with the cheapest plan on most subscription streamers.

-And since they cost $0, you can sign up for all of the best free streaming services on our list.
-We've ranked them anyway, since nobody has an endless amount of time.
+And since they cost $0, you can check out all of the best free streaming services on our list.
+We've ranked them anyway since nobody has an endless amount of time.

 The best free streaming services right now